This 1967 Dodge Coronet 500 R/T Tribute convertible is kind of a big deal and delivers just about every perk you’d want from a muscular Mopar

 The 383 cubic inch V8 powerplant under that twin-snorkel hood is one that many would argue is the best choice in a muscle Mopar for guys who like to drive.
 Rebuilt in 2020 and detailed ready for show, it’s plenty powerful and throws this big convertible around like it weighs 1,000 pounds less than it does.
 There’s Hemi Orange paint on the block that looks awesome against the yellow inner fenders, and with those black Mopar Performance valve covers and bright chrome and factory-correct air cleaner that covers the carb, it’s got a real 1960s performance look.
 Updated wiring and ignition, an Edelbrock performance manifold, and block-hugging headers are a few choice upgrades that help this big girl pop off the line, and the power steering and front disc brakes really make it a joy to drive anywhere.
 The TorqueFlite 3-speed automatic powers a robust rear end that has enough gearing in it to make this big ragtop feel punchy around town.
 The stock floors are as solid as the bodywork and a fresh Edelbrock dual exhaust system gives it just the right combination of aggressive and mellow.
 A set of butch-looking Rally wheels are wrapped in 245/60/14 BFGoodrich white-letter radials for a perfect look.

 More info: Listing has ended.
-Search on eBay for similar 1967 Dodge Coronet
+Click to search on eBay for similar 1967 Dodge Coronet (Affiliate link)

 Seller's other items: streetsideclassiccars